raviswarn/personalblog/content/pages/about.md

 I graduated from the Wharton School of the University of Pennsylvania, where I concentrated in statistics and finance and received a minor in mathematics.

 Outside of work, I enjoy hanging out in coffee shops, drinking craft beer, and playing squash and table tennis.
+I also produce art using R, which you can check out on [My Etsy Store](https://www.etsy.com/shop/ArtfulData)!

 If you find any of my posts or projects interesting, definitely reach out!
 I'd love to hear your thoughts and suggestions!

+I publish all of my R posts on [R-Bloggers](https://www.r-bloggers.com/) where you'll also find a ton of amazing R content from other users.